Risk of Rain 2 guide – how to play, Risk of Rain 2 tips and tricks

 - Glacial Elites are coloured white, and their attacks significantly slow the player upon each hit.
 They will explode shortly after death, so make sure you are out of its range before that happens.

-- Overloading Elites are coloured blue, have 50% of their Health converted into rapidly recharging Shields, and their attacks deal an electric explosion on each hit.
+- Overloading Elites are coloured blue and have 50% of their Health converted into rapidly recharging Shields; and their attacks deal an electric explosion on each hit.

 Items, Equipment, and Drones